 For one, we can temporarily relieve the stress by doing anything and everything BUT studying (a.k.a. procrastinating).
 But we all know that this will come back to bite us later (or soon, like that approaching deadline).
 Another option is to convince ourselves that we won’t have to relive this stressful, tension-filled moment ever again, because we will obviously be so on top of things… But really, who are we fooling?
 We all know too well that the struggle is real and repeatable.

 So… what’s the formula to getting work done peacefully?

 What do I mean by this?

 Well, we all know that knowing the right thing doesn’t necessarily mean that we’ll do those things… This proves that discipline is necessary, but not sufficient.
 And this is where grace comes in.
-Having grace on yourself is basically accepting this truth (that our actions, choices and decisions aren’t always a good reflection of our intellect), and still choosing to have hope.
-In other words, grace is the ability–yes, the ability— to not be so hard on yourself (which can be very hard for some)!
-Grace is what will rekindle our desire to pursue the right thing (that is, studying in this case).
+Having grace on yourself is basically accepting this truth (that our actions, choices and decisions aren’t always a good reflection of our intellect), but still choosing to have hope.
+In other words, grace is the ability — yes, the ability — to not be so hard on yourself (which can be very hard for some)!
+Grace is what will rekindle our desire to pursue the right thing (that is, studying, in this case).